India Gate: History

-Ten years after the foundation stone's laying on 12 February 1931, the memorial was inaugurated by Lord Irwin, who, on the occasion, said "those who after us shall look upon this monument may learn in pondering its purpose something of that sacrifice and service which the names upon its walls record."
+Ten years after the foundation stone's laying on 12 February 1931, the memorial was inaugurated by the Viceroy, Lord Irwin, who, on the occasion, said "those who after us shall look upon this monument may learn in pondering its purpose something of that sacrifice and service which the names upon its walls record."
 In the decade between the laying of foundation stone of the memorial and its inauguration, the rail-line was shifted to run along the Yamuna River, and the New Delhi Railway Station was opened in 1926.

-The Gate, which is illuminated every evening from 19:00 hrs to 21:30 hrs, today serves as one of Delhi's most important tourist attractions.
+The Gate, which is illuminated every evening from 7 o’clock until 9:30 hrs, today serves as one of Delhi's most important tourist attractions.
 Cars used to travel through the gate until it was closed to traffic.
 The Republic Day Parade starts from Rashtrapati Bhavan and passes around the India Gate.
-India gate is often a location for civil society protests, including demonstrations in response to the 2011 anti-corruption movement.
+The India Gate is often a location for civil society protests, including demonstrations in response to the 2011 anti-corruption movement.

 In 2017, the India Gate was twinned with the Arch of Remembrance in Leicester, England, another Lutyens war memorial, following a very similar design but on a smaller scale.
 In a ceremony, India's High Commissioner to the United Kingdom laid a wreath at the arch in Leicester and the British High Commissioner to India laid one at the India Gate.